regiscord/biblicalinstitute.info/InTheBeginning/0100 What happened to us because Adam sinned.md

 ##### Genesis 3:6
 >6 When the woman saw that the tree was <font color="orange">good for food</font>, and that it was a <font color="orange">delight to the eyes</font>, and that the tree was <font color="orange">desirable to make one wise</font>, she took from its fruit and <font color="orange">ate</font>; and she gave also to her husband with her, and he <font color="orange">ate</font>.

-*Satan tempted Eve the same way he tempted Jesus.
+*Satan tempted Eve the same way he tempted Jesus:
 Lust of the eyes, lust of the flesh, and pride of life.
-They both disobeyed God*
+Adam and Eve both disobeyed God*

 ##### Genesis 3:7